-3. The summons and other judicial documents served in pursuance of this Agreement shall be deemed to have been served in the territory of the Requesting State.
+3. The summons and other judicial documents served in pursuance of this Agreement shall be deemed to have been duly served in the territory of the Requesting State.

-4. The provisions of paragraph 1 of this Article shall not prelude the right of the Contracting States to effect such service, through its diplomatic or consular representatives, of summons and other judicial documents on its nationals residing in the territory of the other Contracting state without application of any compulsion.
+4. The provisions of paragraph 1 of this Article shall not prelude the right of the Contracting States to serve summons and other judicial documents through its diplomatic or consular representatives on its nationals residing in the territory of the other Contracting State without application of any compulsion.
 Service in such cases shall entail no responsibility for the State of accreditation.

-5. Subject to the provisions of paragraph 2 of this Article, summons and other judicial documents may be served directly through postal channels or by delivery to an addressee who accepts it voluntarily without application of any compulsion.
+5. Subject to the provisions of paragraph 2 of this Article, summons and other judicial documents concerning nationals of the requesting State may also be served directly through registered letters with acknowledgement receipt.

-6. Any claim about the addressee being a national of the State in whose jurisdiction the service is to be effected shall be determined in accordance with the law of the State.
+6. Any claim about the addressee being a national of the State in whose jurisdiction the service is to be effected shall be determined in accordance with the law of the Requested State.